zainhaidar16/Titanic---Machine-Learning-from-Disaster/README.md

 ## Usage

 1. Ensure you have Python installed along with the required libraries listed in `requirements.txt`.
-2. Run the Jupyter Notebook or Python script (`titanic_analysis.py`) to execute the analysis.
+2. Run the Jupyter Notebook or Python script (`Titanic Disaster.ipynb`) to execute the analysis.
 3. Review the results and model performance metrics.
 4. Optionally, modify parameters, features, or algorithms for further experimentation.

 ## Files

-- `titanic_analysis.py`: Python script containing the complete analysis code.
+- `Titanic Disaster.ipynb`: Jupyter Notebook containing the complete analysis code.
 - `random_forest_decision_tree.png`: Visualization of a decision tree from the Random Forest.
+- `test.csv`, `train.csv`: Data Files
+ `titanic_submission.csv and xlsx`: Output Files

 ## Author